 Seth Dotterer, VP or Marketing at Conductor suggested that you organize your team into the following groups to set up everyone for success:

-Leadership team – This is key!
-If leadership doesn’t see it as high priority then it won’t happen at all.
+- Leadership team – This is key!
+If leadership doesn’t see it as a high priority then it won’t happen at all.

 The Conductor team calls this WPM – Web Presence Management.

 Making SEO a priority will increase your web presence which is a priority when it comes to marketing and lead generation.

 If prospects are already 70% through the sales and decision-making process when they reach out to you then your website becomes a salesperson for you.
 It is also important that you work on creating a client referral and customer review program as reviews are seen as one of the best tools for converting a lead into a prospect as it assists in gaining trust.